7 Top Drag & Drop Page Builder Plugins for WordPress

 - It’s free!

-- Good choice of modules, with useful ones like progress bar.
+- Good choice of modules, with useful ones like a progress bar.

 - Good customization options for each module.

-- (Some content remains accessible after plugin disable, but not in the actual pages.)
+- (Some content remains accessible after the plugin is disabled, but not in the actual pages.)

 Cons

-- Not as fluid interface as some other builders.
+- The interface is not as fluid as some other builders.

 - Few layouts

-- Content disappears from pages after plugin is disabled.
+- Content disappears from pages after the plugin is disabled.

 Price